Health Canada’s Forward Regulatory Plan: 2024-2026

 • provide the department with better tools to mitigate health product shortages

-There may be an increased burden on industry, as businesses would need to assess their own shortage risks and work to address them.
-However, we expect that companies would also experience greater efficiencies.
+There may be an increased burden on industry, as some businesses would develop plans and procedures or take other measures to prevent shortages of drugs that are critical and vulnerable to shortage.
+However, we expect that companies would also experience greater efficiencies from improved reporting and exceptional importation frameworks.

 Consultations:

-People in Canada will have the opportunity to comment on the regulatory proposal during the Canada Gazette, Part I public comment period.
-This is expected to take place in fall 2024 and last 70-days.
+People in Canada have the opportunity to comment on the regulatory proposal during the Canada Gazette, Part I 70-day public comment period, from December 28, 2024, to March 8, 2025.

 Stakeholder engagement and consultation is ongoing.
 We have engaged with: